subspace/auto-mobile/README.md

-# auto-sdk
-Auto Rust SDK
+# Typescript SDK for Auto